Sharaal/sql-pg/README.md

 await sql.delete('users', { id })
 ```

-There is also the opportunity to use the CRUD Methods with the SQL Tag, for the details have a look into the Wiki, starting with [Wiki -> Insert](https://github.com/Sharaal/sql-pg/wiki/Insert).
+More complex CRUD can be done with the SQL Tag.
+For all details have a look into the Wiki, starting with [Wiki -> Insert](https://github.com/Sharaal/sql-pg/wiki/Insert).

 ### Query Methods